plastic-io/plastic-io/README.md

 * Just in time loading and compiling of:
     - graph
-    - vectors
+    - nodess
     - embedded graphs
     - ES6 code
 * Event emitter shows detailed graph execution data
 * Graphs can be published, linked and embedded in other graphs
-* Vectors can be published and linked
+* Nodes can be published and linked
 * Graphs support templating engines to create UIs using various frameworks (e.g.: Vue, React)

 ## Basic Usage